Extreme Programming 101: XP Project Stages

 Before describing the Extreme Programming methodology phases we should give the general definition for this popular Agile method of software development.

-Generally, Extreme Programming can be described as a method of software development that is designed to deliver high-quality products to the customers within the shortest amount of time.
+Generally, Extreme Programming can be described as a method of software development that is designed to deliver high-quality products to customers within the shortest amount of time.
 All principles, practices, and phases of XP were invented to achieve this goal.

-Unlike other Agile methods of software development, Extreme Programming is focused on implementation of new engineering techniques in its working process.
+Unlike other Agile methods of software development, Extreme Programming is focused on the implementation of new engineering techniques in its working process.
 That is because of the time limits that usually take place in XP projects.

 Extreme Programming is also a customer-oriented methodology.
 Like in other Agile methods of software development, in XP the client is the main person who estimates the work of the team.
 However, the range of customer involvement in the Extreme Programming projects is even greater than in other Agile methodologies.
 That is because of the need to meet the strict terms of the project.

 An XP team usually has no time to fix bugs after the final product is ready.
 That is why it should fix or prevent them during the workflow.
 Close communication with the customer is the best means to achieve this goal.
 In Extreme Programming, there are no intermediaries between the client and the team.
 All stakeholders take part in project planning and discussing meetings to avoid failures in its realization.

 Every XP project has a number of phases that lead it from the beginning till its completion:

 1. The initial stage

 At this stage, the customer formulates his requirements to the final product.
 He must gather the user stories and prioritize them to know exactly what he needs.
 After that, he must set the term of project performance.
 Usually, all XP projects have quite short terms.
 That is one of the reasons for the name of this software development method.